kintohub/kintohub-docs/docs/product-roadmap.md

 *  And so much more...

-You can always contact us if there's a feature you would like to see.
+You can always contact us if there's a feature you would like to see, or add it to our [GitHub backlog](https://github.com/kintohub/backlog).

 ### Related Articles